"Geography explains the past, illuminates the present and prepares us for the future. What could be more important than that?" - Michael Palin

 Geography

-At Cranborne Primary School, it is our intention that Geography will inspire pupils with a lifelong curiosity and fascination for the world around them.
+At Cranborne Primary School, it is our intention that Geography will inspire pupils with a curiosity and fascination for the world and its people which will stay with them for the rest of their lives.

 The teaching of Geography in Cranborne: